dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework - Variable Impedance Control in End-Effector Space- An Action Space for Reinforcement Learning in Contact-Rich Tasks.md

 ## Why the state-of-the-art is not enough for this?
 Why does it fail?

 ## What is the clever idea of this paper?
-This method compensates for the
+This method compensates for both kinematics and dynamics which enable